Meet the PITAG experts advising the NZ Government on Covid-19

 The Ministry of Health's Pandemic Influenza Technical Advisory Group brings together 11 of the country's foremost experts on public health and infectious disease.

-Now meeting daily, the group has advised the ministry on such crucial issues as travel bans, and what other measures New Zealand to take to limit the disease's spread here.
+Now meeting daily, the group has advised the ministry on crucial decisions such as travel bans.

 So who's on the group?